dotmote/plantbeats-docs/docs/graphs.md

 ### Editing a Graph

 Click the graph you would like to edit.
 You will be redirected to a page that lets you to reconfigure your graph.

+Features of this include:

+- Favorite/unfavorite the graph
+- Add annotations to the graph
+- Delete the graph
+- Modify specific properties of the graph

 The following properties can be modified:
 - Graph title